 - Students shall be required to study within their own division, unless some special arrangement is made in order to complete a specific field of study.

 - The General Conference Department of Women's Ministries shall put safeguards in place to protect the program from nepotism and favoritism.

 - Each institution receiving scholarship moneys must agree that these scholarships are over and above other scholarships that are available to women in that institution.

-- Students shall be considered on the basis of personal commitment to the mission of the Seventh-day Adventist Church, leadership skills, and academic achievement.
+- Students shall be considered on the basis of financial need, leadership skills, academic achievement, and personal commitment to the mission of the Seventh-day Adventist Church.

 - The overall ethnic balance in determining scholarship recipients shall be considered.

 - High school scholarships in developing countries shall be considered.

 - The General Conference Department of Women's Ministries shall consult with Griggs University to work out programs for students in isolated areas.

 - Scholarships shall be available to Adventist women in all the world divisions.